matrixinfer-ai/kthena/docs/kthena/docs/architecture/kthena-router.md

 <LightboxImage src="/img/kthena-router-arch.svg" alt="arch"></LightboxImage>

-Kthena Router is deployed as a standalone binary that can seamlessly integrate with existing router infrastructure or serve as a direct traffic entry point for handling AI workloads independently.
+Kthena Router is deployed as a standalone binary that can seamlessly integrate with existing gateway infrastructure or serve as a direct traffic entry point for handling AI workloads independently.

 For backend model access, the router supports both external public AI service providers (such as OpenAI, Google Gemini) and privately deployed models within the cluster.